augustpemberton/physualizer/README.md

-# Physualiser: a particle collision toy
+# Physualizer: a particle collision toy

 ## Usage
 Use the fortuna's N,E,S,W buttons to add a force to the particles on screen.